Warning: Line of Duty spoilers

-Update: There will now be seven episodes!
-The show was originally commissioned for six hour-long episodes, but in February 2021 it was announced that Line of Duty was getting an extra episode.
+There will be seven episodes!
+The show was originally commissioned for six hour-long episodes, but in February 2021 it was announced that Line of Duty fans were getting an extra helping.

-A press release informed fans: “AC-12’s highest priority will always be capturing bent coppers.
+A press release said: “AC-12’s highest priority will always be capturing bent coppers.
 With that in mind, we have requested and been granted an extension of an extra episode for our next series, making it our longest yet.”